AresMUSH/aresmush/plugins/idle/help/en/roster.md

 Use the character's web profile or the `sheet` and `bg` commands to view their stats and background.

-Use the character's web profile or the `sheet` and `bg` commands to view their stats and background.

 `roster/claim <name>=app` or claim on the web - Claims a character.